JDavidsson/LooperJack/README.md

 ### Version & current state

 ##### 1.0
-The program works but there's a few bugs here and there.
+The program works but there's a few bugs here and there and is not thoroughly tested.